kiba/Writings/fac/chp7_a_new_kingdom.md

 I haven't been idle at all on the economy front, but not a whole lot of things are happening, with most of the work being done on boring old stuff.

 Factories can run for a long time, but they're really stupid like a regular computer.
-Once you scale up your factory up to a certain degree, the amount of work skyrockets.
+Once you scale up your factory up to a certain degree, the amount of work skyrockets because automation is not perfect.
 The system isn't as perfect in factorio, where everything pretty much run forever with no maintenance.
 Stuff breaks, parts starts doing wrong things.
 It can be really dangerous.
 That's why I usually use drones to inspect my factory.

 You can't really fix them one at a time, that would be too inefficient.
 You have to automatically fix them multiple times, but problems can be very insurmountable.
 I got no research staff.
 I need people.